th2-net/cradleapi/README.md

 Messages are stored in batches, i.e. if multiple messages arrive in a short period of time, they can be put in a batch and saved as one record in Cradle.
 Or you can have one message per batch.

-Each message has an ID that consists of `stream_name`:`direction`:`message_index`.
+Batches have group name and can contain different sessions and directions.

-Stream name is similar to session alias, i.e. is a name for a pair of connected endpoints that exchange messages.
+Each message has an ID that consists of `sessaion_alias`:`direction`:`message_index`.

 Direction is "first" or "second" depending on endpoint that generated the message.

 Message index is a number, incremented for each new message within the same stream and direction.

-I.e. if for the stream name="stream1" and direction="first" the last message index was 10, the next message index for this stream name and direction is expected to be 11.
+I.e. if for the session alias = "stream1" and direction="first" the last message index was 10, the next message index for this session and direction is expected to be 11.
 It can be different, but greater than 10.

 Messages can have metadata as a set of key-value string pairs, providing additional details about the message.
 Metadata cannot be used in any search requests or filtering.